 There are few essential nutrients that your dog should consume on a daily basis.
-If you’re not feeding him with the essential nutrients will results in poor health and obesity.
+If you’re not feeding him with the essential nutrients, it will result in poor health and obesity.

 Proteins help to build and maintain muscles, organs, bones, hair, nails, body tissues and the immune system.
-Many of the manufactures use vegetable protein in their foods which makes it difficult to digest for the dog.
+Many of the manufactures use vegetable protein in their foods which makes it difficult for the dogs to digest.
 The best sources of proteins are beef, poultry, fish, eggs, dairy products, grains, and soy.

 Signs of protein deficiencies are as follows:

-Adult dog requires a minimum of 20% protein in their diet and 25% for reproduction and growth.
+Adult dog requires a minimum of 20 to 25% protein in its diet for reproduction and growth.

-Your dog water needs is mainly depend on the energy level that possesses.
-If it is more active then large quantity of water is required and vice versa for the other.
+Your dog's water need mainly depends on the energy level it possesses.
+If it is more active then large quantity of water is required.

 It is highly important for your dog to access the water more easily and frequently.
 Some may reduce the intake of water during evening and late evening to avoid the use of bathroom in night time.